katejou/LearnGit/cmdEx.md

 only use on local branching before pushing the branch to remote. to keep a linear line, and make other easy to understand.

+1. make a feature branch from main as usual, change a little and commit（f1）
+2. make a little change to main branch, but not conflict to feature branch, than commit.(f2)
+3. go to feature branch: git rebase main
+4. the history of the feature branch will be changed, showing the (f2) happened before (f1) on this feature branch.
+5. when go back to the main branch, nothing was affected, f1 still didn't exist in there.
+6. on main brach: git merge feature
+7. the merge will keep a straight line (and that's the whole point!)
+8. you can delete the feature branch a push the main branch to remote

 when I have two branch on local, I want to merge them into one.

-main:        c1 c2
+main:        f2
-feature:     c3 c4
+feature:     f1

 I am on feature branch, and I run: git rebase main

-main: c1 c2 c3 c4(feature)

-I am not sure about if the feature branch is deleted ? <--

-But it simply change the history of the fork, it make it seems like c3 and c4 were happened after c1 and c2.
-And It look like I have never fork any branch to myself.
+main: f2 f1(feature)

+It is not simply change the history f2, it clone a new f2, and delete the original one.
+Their hash ID are not the same.

 Don't do rebase after push the branch to remote because it might change other's history.
-And cause conflict.
+And cause conflict. （other's people computer have an other version of history）

+--
+I think this is useful the pull the new main branch before rebase/merge a feature branch.
+Your group memeber maybe fixed something while you are working on your own feature branch.

 ## undo